dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertDatabaseHasTable()`

-Checks if specified table exists in database:
+Check if specified table exists in the database:

 ```php
 $this->assertDatabaseHasTable('users');